edgelesssys/marblerun/docs/docs/architecture/security.md

 ### Distributed Coordinator

 The [distributed Coordinator](../features/recovery.md#distributed-coordinator) works similarly.
 However, all Coordinators share the same state stored encrypted in the Kubernetes [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) called *marble-state*.
-In contrast to the single instance, the KEK is randomly generated at start-up by the first instance.
+In contrast to the single instance, the KEK is generated at start-up by the first instance.
 The existing Coordinators authenticate every new Coordinator instance via remote attestation, and the KEK is subsequently shared via the secure and attested TLS connection.
 Every Coordinator instance uses its own SGX Product (Sealing) Key to seal the KEK into a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) structure called "KEK."